zalando/skipper/readme.md

 - **-address**: address where Skipper will listen on.
 Default: `:9090`.
 - **-etcd-urls**: list of addresses to an etcd cluster.
 Default: `http://127.0.0.1:2379,http://127.0.0.1:4001`.
   If the listed addresses don't belong to the same cluster, then the behavior is undefined.
-- **-insecure**: if this flag is set, Skipper doesn't verify the TLS certificates of the service endpoints in the routes.
+- **-insecure**: if this flag is set, Skipper doesn't verify the TLS certificates of the server endpoints in the routes.
 Default: false (verifies).